 So why this rapid growth?

 Well, there are several reasons.
 They include increased prosperity and government investment.
 However, probably the leading driver of this growth is an ageing population.
 As people live longer, they require more care over a longer period.
 That’s just science.
-And the government predicts that by 2050 some 3.5 million Australians will require aged care.

 This growth in the healthcare sector does mean that more people are joining the health workforce to meet the country’s needs.
 However, it doesn’t mean the picture of healthcare employment is all rosy.